tospie/fives-wt-communication/README.md

  4. Make sure that *FiVES.exe.cfg* is located in the same directory as *FiVES.exe*
  5. Make sure that the other config files are contained in the same directory as the respective plugins
  6. Run FiVES* as usual.
 FiVES will launch with all plugins needed for WebTundra to connect

+## Limitations

+The Tundra protocol is a complex wire protocol that is closely coupled to the Tundra ECA model implementation.
+This means in particular that components and attribute types have to match the exact implementation of the Tundra types to be serialized and deserialized correctly.

+Because of that, this set of libraries is not - and does not intend to be - a full replacement of Tundra as synchronization server for WebTundra.
+It does rather provide a minimal set of message types and component types that are supported to run synchronized 3D applications based on WebTundra and FiVES.

+You are of course encouraged to extend the set of supported message types and data as you need in your application.

+Currently supported are the following mechanisms:

+* __Data Serialization__ : Serialization and Deserialization of the base types:
+  * _1: string_
+  * _2: int_
+  * _3: real_
+  * _8: bool_
+  * _11: assetReference_
+  * _12: assetReferenceList_
+  * _13: entityReference_
+  * _16: transform_
+* __Components__ :
+  * _17: Mesh_
+  * _20: Placeable_
+* __Message Types__ :
+  * _100: Login_
+  * _101: LoginReply_
+  * _110: CreateEntity_
+  * _113: EditAttributes_
+  * _116: RemoveEntity_